Râul Negru

 The Râul Negru (Feketeügy; literally meaning "Black River") is a left tributary of the river Olt in Romania.
-It discharges into the Olt in Lunca Câlnicului.
-It flows through the villages Lemnia, Lunga, Catalina, Hătuica, Surcea, Telechia, Bita, Reci, Sântionlunca, Ozun, Băcel, Chichiș and Lunca Câlnicului.
+It joins the Olt in Lunca Câlnicului.
+The Râul Negru flows through the villages Lemnia, Lunga, Catalina, Hătuica, Surcea, Telechia, Bita, Reci, Sântionlunca, Ozun, Băcel, Chichiș and Lunca Câlnicului.
 Its length is 88 km and its basin size is 2349 km2.

 Tributaries

 The following rivers are tributaries to the Râul Negru (from source to mouth):